-Although I’d read a number of blogs about planning a trip to the Galapagos a few important details still surprised me upon arrival.
+Although I’d read a number of blogs about planning a trip to the Galapagos a few important details still surprised me upon arrival for my DIY trip to the islands.
 So, to help you get to the Galapagos with very few surprises, besides the amazing animals you’ll encounter, I’ve compiled a few practical bits of information into one spot.
 Get ready to see sea lions, swim with sharks…and know where to get cash!

 How to Get to the Galapagos Islands

 The only way to get to the Galapagos Islands is by flying.
 Most people fly there from Quito, Ecuador, with a layover in Guayaquil.
 The layover in Guayaquil is typically short, I didn’t even have to get off of the plane.
 Three airlines fly from Quito to the Galapagos: LATAM, Aviance, and TAME.
 Prices and baggage allowances vary by carrier.
 I always suggest booking directly with the airline

 There are two major airports are on Baltra (Santa Cruz) and San Cristobal islands.

 The Baltra airport requires a bit more travel time to reach the main town of Santa Cruz, Puerto Ayora.
 If you fly into Baltra, you will take a free bus to a ferry about 10 minutes away.
 These buses are crowded with all of the people on the same flight and their luggage.
 I waited for two busloads before hopping on one.
 Once at the ferry, your bags are placed on top of the boat and it costs $1 to cross the channel to Santa Cruz.
 You will disembark on the other side, grab your luggage and have two options for the 30-45 minute drive to Puerto Ayora.
 You can take a taxi for $20-25, or another bus which will let you off at the edge of town, so you walk the rest of the way.
 I opted for a taxi to take me straight to my hotel!